Travis County · over-assessed homes overpay year-round · next deadline May 15, 2027

 How property tax appeals work in Travis County

 TCAD saw values cool sharply since 2022 peaks.
-Many 2026 notices are now ABOVE current sale prices — overassessment cases are unusually strong this cycle.
+Many 2026 notices are now ABOVE current sale prices, so overassessment cases are unusually strong this cycle.

 The strongest protests include 3-7 comparable sales from the last 12 months in your immediate neighborhood, adjusted for square footage, age, and condition.
 Austin-area assessors typically reduce values when presented with clear, recent comp data.